 Puzzled as to who would be calling him directly, he was quite surprised to find it was Maseo.

 “Moshi, moshi,” he answered, tone reflecting the unexpectedness of the call.

-“I’ve got some bad news,” Maseo replied, voice sounding a bit shaken, which was very unlike him.
+“I’ve got some bad news,” Maseo replied, voice sounding a bit shaken, which was very unusual.
 “You’ll want to have a seat.”

-Instead of walking back to the table in front of the window, Levi sat on the edge of the bed.
+Instead of walking back to the table by the window, Levi sat on the edge of the bed.

 “I’ve heard from a reliable source that number four has passed,” Maseo said solemnly.

-Levi leaned back, phone still braced to his ear, sinking his backside into the mattress.
+Levi leaned back, phone still braced against his ear, and sunk into the mattress.

-For a few moments, nothing was said between them.
+For a few moments, nothing was said.
 Maseo dared not speak another word until Levi did.

 “Reports are indicating murder, with the suspect being number three.”